Rent a vacation apartment in Paris

 Rooms come in several price ranges, with even the standard rooms having amenities such as bathtubs, bathrobes, and slippers.

-This hotel (also decorated by David Hicks) is only ½ km west of the Jardin du Luxembourg, in the heart of a busy Left Bank neighborhood.
+This stylish hotel is only ½ km west of the Jardin du Luxembourg, in the heart of a busy Left Bank neighborhood.
 The Gare Montparnasse is within easy walking distance.

 Public rooms include a lounge bar with fireplace, a vaulted breakfast room, and a reception area with a multilingual staff.
 Double rooms, twins, and junior suites are available.
 (You can book adjacent rooms for up to four guests.)